zarub2k/thamizharasu/content/posts/five.md

 ### Lists

 Markdown supports ordered (numbered) and unordered (bulleted) lists.
+This is an extended view

 Unordered lists use asterisks, pluses, and hyphens -- interchangably -- as list markers: